A historical walk through some of the greatest recordings of all time, and how you can recreate them today

-So what is his secret?
+So what was his secret?
 My own feeling is that the secret of Rudy Van Gelder’s recordings is Rudy Van Gelder.
-He knows how he wants the recording to sound, and he knows the room and his gear so well (after decades of use) that he can place the musicians and mics in just the right places, with carefully controlled leakage, to get the sound he hears in his head.
+He knew how he wanted the recording to sound, and he knew the room and his gear so well (after decades of use) that he could place the musicians and mics in just the right places, with carefully controlled leakage, to get the sound he heard in his head.
 And that goes double for drums.

 Could you get that sound?
 You’re not Rudy Van Gelder, and you probably don’t have a U 47 available (neither do I), but several currently-available Microtech Gefell mics use the same M7 capsule, and the more expensive ones have tubed U 47-style electronics.
 If you have a large, high-ceilinged room with really good acoustics, and you know those acoustics intimately from years of working there, give it a try.
 Move instruments and people around as needed; make sure there’s no comb filtering, then start the recorder and the musicians.
 You’ll wind up with your sound, not his—but it could sound exquisite.